 I was given a wonderful opportunity to choose a game from the Carrom Company.
 I received this game for free in exchange for an honest review.
 All opinions expressed are my own and I am not being compensated for my review.

-A Variety of Non-tech Family Games to Choose from
+Choose from a Variety of Non-tech Family Fun Games

 Carrom Company has been around for over 100 years.
 You may remember the Carrom Board which is a wooden gaming board that has 100 games that can be played on it.
 I know my husband’s family has one and he remembers that his grandma had one as well.
 I had an opportunity recently at a blogging conference, to explore all of the boards that Carrom makes.
 These are good quality wooden games made right here in the U.S.A.